-You can switch all Tectia products to FIPS mode by creating a file named FIPSMODE in the following location:
+You can switch all Tectia products to FIPS mode before or after installation by creating a file named FIPSMODE in the following location:

 - On Unix: /etc/ssh2/FIPSMODE - On Windows: FIPSMODE file in the SSH Tectia AUX folder.
 This file is created and removed automatically when FIPS mode is changed with the Tectia Server Configuration GUI and configuration is applied.